Boys, 8, regularly rape girls aged 5-6

 But, can an 8-year old be liable to a sexual offence?

-A local attorney, Uyapo Ndadi, who is well versed with children’s law pointed out that a rape case can be made from Nxaraga, if it can be proven that the perpetrators knew what they were doing.
+A houston injury lawyer, Uyapo Ndadi, who is well versed with children’s law pointed out that a rape case can be made from Nxaraga, if it can be proven that the perpetrators knew what they were doing.

 “A person under the age of 8 is not criminally responsible for any act or omission,” Ndadi quoted the country’s penal code, which further reads that” “a person under the age of 14 years is not criminally responsible for an act or omission unless it is proved that at the time of doing the act or making the omission, he or she had capacity to know that he ought not to do the act or make the omission.”